bankh/bankh.github.io/_pages/about.md

 About me
 ------
 I am the Founder and President of Craftnetics, Inc., and a former Assistant Professor at California State University, Chico, in the Department of Mechanical Engineering, Mechatronic Engineering, and Advanced Manufacturing.
 I have led innovative projects in AI, robotics, and advanced manufacturing and have secured approximately $1.5M in funding as PI, Co-PI, or senior personnel, while leading a group of scientists in grant development efforts at Siemens.

-My research focuses on data (e.g., [CatalogBank](https://github.com/bankh/catalogbank)), investigation of fundamentals (e.g., workflows, architectures, and algorithmic aspects), and their utilization as software (e.g., [DocumentLabeler](https://github.com/bankh/DocumentLabeler), GenAI Workbench, etc.) or hardware (e.g., [GPU Workstations](https://github.com/bankh/GPU_Compute), etc.) stacks to bridge academia and industry.
+My research approach centers on building a unified, generative, and malleable digital thread through data (e.g., [CatalogBank](https://github.com/bankh/catalogbank)), investigation of fundamental aspects (e.g., workflows, architectures, and algorithms), and their utilization as software (e.g., [DocumentLabeler](https://github.com/bankh/DocumentLabeler), GenAI Workbench, etc.) or hardware (e.g., [GPU Workstations](https://github.com/bankh/GPU_Compute), etc.) stacks to bridge academia and industry.

 <figure style="text-align: center;">
   <img src="/images/former_research.png" alt="Former Research Projects and Future Research Thrusts" style="display: block; margin-left: auto; margin-right: auto;">
-  <figcaption style="margin-top: 0.5em;"><em>Figure 1: Overview of previous research projects</em></figcaption>
+  <figcaption style="margin-top: 0.5em;"><em>Figure 1: Overview of previous research thrusts, T1 (Industry 4.0 Enabled Manufacturing), T2 (Mobile, Intelligent, and Dexterous Complex Production Systems), and T3 (Generative Design and Engineering of Cyber-Physical Systems)</em></figcaption>
 </figure>

 ## Research Vision and Approach <a name="vision-approach"></a>